 Here are some examples of subjects you may target vocabulary for:

 - Family and friends

 Step 4: Turn your Passive Knowledge Into Active Knowledge

 You could passively know every word in the language (that’s to say you could understand the word if you saw or heard it) and still not reach conversational fluency, because you need the practice of using it.
 As Boris Shekhtman’s book “How to Improve Your Foreign Language Immediately” taught me, the biggest key to become fluent in a language is activating your vocabulary.
 Unless you get the practice in, you’ll be a stop-start wreck, constantly pausing to apply grammar rules and racking your brains to recall the perfect vocabulary.
 It turns out that when we speak a language fluently, we are generally not applying grammar rules or thinking about individual words at all, in fact we are reproducing ‘collocations ‘ (strings of words) cemented in our brains from past use.

 So it’s the practice that will make communicating second-nature, and with it you’ll soon be a smooth-talking language machine!
+Good luck!

 Frequently Asked Questions

 What do you mean by ‘fluency’?